 Emily is a 43-year-old mom, raising two young children and helping to raise three step-children, in Indianola, IA.
 In 2000, she developed a rare neurological disorder that went undiagnosed for more than a year, leaving her with permanent kidney damage.
 She received a living-donor kidney transplant on March 9, 2016 followed by additional surgeries for incision repairs and was hospitalized two more times for serious blood clots in lungs and legs and infection.
 Due to the kidney failure prior to transplantation, she will also forever endure bone pain, arthritis and other medical issues that require costly medications.
 Medical expenses are on-going!

-Even though she works two jobs as Associate Director of Communications for Hemophilia Federation of America and Executive Director for Warren County Philanthropic Partnership, nonprofit work doesn’t always pay much.
-These nonprofit organizations do not offer insurance and she only receives minimal insurance through her husband’s company.
+Even though she works two jobs for nonprofit organizations, nonprofit work doesn’t always pay much.
+These nonprofit organizations do not offer health insurance and she only receives minimal insurance through her husband’s company.
 Emily loves the work she does and finds nonprofit work to be rewarding and fulfilling.

 October 20, 2016